CBICA/NiChart_Workflows/README.md

 ## Examples:

-We provided a toy dataset "input/vTest1" as an example.
-Please use it as a reference for your input data.
-You can apply a sample NiChart workflow on this dataset as follows:
+We provided a test dataset "input/vTest1" as an example.
+The dataset includes demographic data (Study1_Demog.csv) and regional brain volumes (Study1_DLMUSE.csv) for a test set.
+Please use the test data as a reference for your input data.

+You can apply the structural MRI workflow on this dataset as follows:

 ```console
 cd workflows/w_sMRI
 snakemake -np           ## Dry run
 snakemake --cores 1     ## Run the pipeline on Study1 data provided in the vTest1 dataset
 ```

-If the workflow works successfully, results will be created inside the output folder:
+If the workflow works successfully, workflow steps will be run on the data.
+Result files will be created inside the output folder:

 > "../../output/vTest1",

-And the viewer will be launched using the result file as input.
+and the viewer will be launched with the combined result file as input.

 ## Contributing: